 b.
-Removal of Respondent
+Removal of Respondent-Pending Final Determination

-Upon receiving a report regarding prohibited conduct, the Title IX Coordinator will make an immediate assessment concerning the health and safety of the Complainant and campus community as a whole.
-Based upon this assessment the District has the right to order emergency removal of a Respondent, or if the Respondent is an employee, place the employee on administrative leave.
+Upon receiving a report regarding-sexual harassment prohibited conduct, the Title IX Coordinator will make an immediate assessment concerning the health and safety of the Complainant and campus community as a whole.
+Based upon this assessment Tthe District has the right to order emergency removal of a Respondent, or if the Respondent is an employee, place the employee on administrative leave.